APSIS-ANALYSIS/PERIGEE/README.md

 * Run a postprocessor in parallel.
 Often, this step refers to the visualization of the solutions.
 The visualzation routine will read the binary solution files and write the data into (parallel) vtu/vtp format.
 Then the data can be visualized in Paraview.

 ## Simulation Samples
 The vortex-induced vibration of an elastic plate with Re $\approx$ 3 $\times$ 10^4.
 The mesh consists of 18 million linear tetrahedral elements for the fluid and 0.7 million elements for the solid.
-The variational multiscale formulation provides the LES technique in the flow problem, and the time integration is based on the generalized-$\alpha$ scheme.
+The variational multiscale formulation provides the LES technique in the flow problem, and the time integration is based on the generalized-&alpha; scheme.

 [![Pulmonary CFD](http://img.youtube.com/vi/Vc4Dnm9yeWE/0.jpg)](https://www.youtube.com/watch?v=Vc4Dnm9yeWE "Vortex induced vibration")